 5. Whether You Will Be Provided 24X7 Dedicated Support Or Not?

 There are numerous issues ranging from trivial to highly complicated that you might be coming across unexpectedly in anytime in future.
 Be it is any query related to billing or cPanel administration, you will require immediate assistance from the service provider.
-Therefore, do ensure beforehand that your service provider do provides dedicated 24×7 support services, including toll-free phone, email, and online documentation (so you can browse through different resources and help yourself).
+Therefore, do ensure beforehand that your service provider do provides dedicated 24×7 support services, including toll-free phone, email hosting provider, and online documentation (so you can browse through different resources and help yourself).

 With passage of time things have certainly changed for the better, however, IT managers at SMEs who jump immediately to embrace virtualization without doing their groundwork on individual hosts can end up in a similar chaos — trapped within a capable platform that is challenging to manage and use to its full potential.